Skip to content

 This webinar shares information about the Climate Change Commission’s first annual emissions reduction monitoring report, released in July 2024.

-This report provides an evidence-based, impartial view of whether the country is on course to reach its goals of reducing and removing greenhouse gas emissions (spoiler alert: it’s not).
-It provides insight into the progress made, challenges experienced, and opportunities and risks that need to be considered.
+This report provides an evidence-based, impartial view of whether the country is on course to reach its goals of reducing and removing greenhouse gas emissions (spoiler: it wasn’t).
+It provided insight into the progress made, challenges experienced, and opportunities and risks that needed to be considered.

 Answer: